MatrixAI/Polykey-Docs/docs/Getting-Started/polykey-cli/installation.md

 :::warning

 Polykey for windows should be working but we have yet to create documentation on the installation process for this.
+Check back soon.

 :::